EnergoStalin/AutoAuthMC/README.md

 A small mod for managing client side of basic authentication for you.

-# Компиляция
+## Compile
-Для компиляции нужен Gradle минимум 8.9.
-Java минимум 21 (как для Gradle, так и для проекта).
+To compile, you need Gradle at least 8.9.
+Java at least 21 (for both Gradle and the project).

 ## Features
 - Manage basic authentication process on client for servers using /register /login scheme.